jasper-zanjani/notes/certs/net+.md

 ## Commands
 ### arp command
+Used to view and work with the IP adress to MAC address resolution cache.

 Option  | Effect
 :---    | :---
-`-s`    | manually add a static entry to the cache `-d`    | delete an entry from the cache
+`-a`    | Display both the IP and MAC addresses and whether they are dynamic or static entries [[1](#sources): 436] `-s`    | manually add a static entry to the cache `-d`    | delete an entry from the cache